 The dynamic frontman who brought flamboyant rock theatrics and soulful vocals to Extreme's funk-metal anthems and a brief, turbulent chapter of Van Halen.

-Gary Cherone sprang from the vibrant Boston rock scene, co-founding Extreme with guitarist Nuno Bettencourt in the mid-1980s.
-With his lion's mane of hair and a vocal range that could shift from a soulful croon to a hard-rock wail, Cherone became the band's charismatic focal point.
-Extreme found global fame with their 1990 album 'Pornograffitti,' powered by the acoustic ballad 'More Than Words,' a chart-topping hit that showcased a tender side at odds with their heavier funk-metal foundation.
-After several albums, Cherone was tapped for one of rock's most daunting jobs: replacing Sammy Hagar as the lead singer of Van Halen in 1996.
-His tenure resulted in one commercially disappointing album, 'Van Halen III,' and he departed after the tour, a period he has since reflected on with philosophical grace.
-He returned to Extreme, which continues to tour and record, cementing his legacy as a passionate performer dedicated to his original musical partnership.
+Gary Cherone co-founded Extreme with guitarist Nuno Bettencourt in the mid-1980s.
+With a vocal range shifting from soulful croon to hard-rock wail, he became the band's charismatic focal point.
+Extreme found global fame with their 1990 album 'Pornograffitti,' powered by the chart-topping acoustic ballad 'More Than Words.'
+Cherone replaced Sammy Hagar as lead singer of Van Halen in 1996.
+His tenure resulted in one commercially disappointing album, 'Van Halen III,' and he departed after the tour.
+He returned to Extreme, which continues to tour and record.

 1946–1964